 A Marginal Revolution Book of the Year

-Does temperament in childhood predict adult personality?
+Does childhood temperament predict adult personality?
 What role do parents play in shaping how a child matures?
 Is day care bad—or good—for children?
 Does adolescent delinquency forecast a life of crime?
 Do genes influence success in life?
-Is health in adulthood shaped by childhood experiences?
-In search of answers to these and similar questions, four leading psychologists have spent their careers studying thousands of people, observing them as they’ve grown up and grown older.
-The result is unprecedented insight into what makes each of us who we are.
+Is one’s health shaped by childhood experiences?
+In search of answers to these questions, four leading psychologists dedicated their careers to studying thousands of people, observing them as they grew and emerging with unprecedented insight into what makes us who we are.

 This book’s authors, having plumbed their data in depth, deliver a flood of insights around the book’s central question: To what degree do our childhood personalities and behaviors predict our adult selves?

 Will prove one of the best and most important works of the last few years…Fascinating.

 The Origins of You brings the groundbreaking research of the top developmental psychologists of the past quarter-century to a wider audience.
 The book captures the genius and visionary stature of its authors and illustrates their profound influence on the current and future thinking of the field.
 A masterpiece!

 It’s hard to imagine a better introduction to the way that contemporary developmental scientists think than The Origins of You, and it is hard to think of a more qualified group of writers, themselves among the most important, creative, and accomplished scholars in the field, to serve as guides.
 In much the same way that Bronfenbrenner’s The Ecology of Human Development forever changed the way we think about the environment, this book will change the way we think about the process of development itself.
 The Origins of You is destined to become a classic.